Research about Ben Nicholson

 In 1932, Nicholson visited Paris and saw work by Joan Miró, Alexander Calder and Hans Arp.
 He described their effect on him as ‘a new freedom … a kind of liberation’.

 Incised lines dance into and along the surface of this painting.
 The lines are fluid, playful and largely non-descriptive (although outlines of bodies can perhaps be read into this painting).
 Nicholson is occupied here with conveying the painting’s status as a physical object.
 In discarding the need for representation, Nicholson’s aim was ‘to animate a thing, to create new life by marrying idea to a physical object’.
+But you can see straight away a strong influential by Joan Miro – if not just a copy of his work.

 Although all paintings by Miro are poetic, the same style done by Ben Nicholson looks dry and robotic, as though there is no human behind it.